benhoyt/benhoyt.github.com/writings/2020-06-15-heavyweight-google-analytics-alternatives.md

 point release, 1.6.9, has three large breaking-change warnings in the release description, such as "<span>!
-IMPORTANT: The API endpoint has changed!</span>") Installation is again straightforward, and just requires copying the PHP files to your web server and having a MySQL database installed.</p>
+IMPORTANT: The API endpoint has changed!</span>") Installation is again straightforward, and just requires copying the PHP files to a web server and having a MySQL database installed.</p>

 <h4>Countly</h4>